skhumal/skhumal/README.md

 - 💞️ I’m looking to collaborate on ...Projects that prioritize user experience and accessibility
 - 📫 How to reach me ...Email: [candykhumalo2023@gmail.com]    LinkedIn: [www.linkedin.com/in/candy-khumalo-7251552b6]
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...I love Design and exploring nature in my free time
+- ⚡ Fun fact: ...I love exploring the intersection of technology and fashion, whether I'm developing websites or sketching my next clothing design.

 <!---
 skhumal/skhumal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.